The Current AI Healthcare Landscape: From Experimental to Essential

 - More FDA-approved AI diagnostic tools across specialties

-- Expansion of AI documentation tools in EHRs
+- Expansion of AI documentation tools in major EHR platforms

 - Integration of AI into value-based care models